cerebralideas/Cerebral-Coding-Guide/js-guide.md

 ## Comments

-### Default commenting
+### Documentation commenting

-Default style should be a the single line comment above the code that is subject with no space between the comment and the next line of code.
+Default style should be a the documentation comment above the code that is subject with no line-space between the comment and the next line of code.
+Please view the full JSDoc spec to learn more: http://usejsdoc.org/

-	// This is a comment
+	/** This is a documentation comment;
+	 * Please follow JSDoc convention.
+	 *
+	 * @param one {string}
+	 * @param two {boolean}
+	 */
-	function () …
+	function (one, two) …

 ### Commenting a Section

-Multi-line comments should be used for separating unrelated blocks of code; text should be ALL-CAPS with a blank line between the comment and the next line of code.
+If things are hairy, split the file, but if you can't, and you want to section your code, use what I call a section comment; text should be ALL-CAPS with a blank line between the comment and the next line of code.

 	/**********************************
 	 * THIS STARTS A NEW SECTION      *
 	***********************************/

 	function () …

 ### End of Line Comments

-These are allowed if very short (~5 words)!
+These are allowed if very short (~6 - 7 words)!

 	calc(h, w); // Adds height and width